 Aloy Junco: [00:13:00] The Añá is the drums that they have been passed through a ceremony.
 A ceremony that has give the power to have the conversation, to have that connection between the Orisha and Olofin, the supreme God.
 So Añá has that power.
 The aberínkula doesn't have the power.
 So the aberínkula is used on stage, a performance, yeah?
 But when it comes to a ceremony, in the house ceremony with religion, you have to use Añá.

 Adrian Hearn: [00:13:52] Aberínkula drums are typically manufactured drums.
-They're not probably not handmade.
+They're not, probably not, handmade.
 They haven't been consecrated.
 They may well have been made in a factory somewhere, both in Cuba and outside Cuba.
 But the distinguishing point is these drums are not believed to be alive.
 They don't have the spirit of Añá inside them.
 They are for fun, for learning, for teaching.
 You know, a student who comes along and wants to learn batá drums cannot touch the sacred batá drums because they're not initiated, they're not Omo Añá, so they're not allowed to touch Añá drums.
 They have to use aberínkula drums when they're learning.
 I asked Bosede about the various ways Bata and other drums permeate and punctuate village life in Yoruba land.

 Bosede Adetifa: [00:14:49] So there's no way you will find drums that you will not find smile, you will not find happiness that comes from within and also healing.
 We see it as spiritual as well.
 When you hear the sound of music, you can't stop yourself.
-The joy will come, you'll be happy, and sometimes we'll use drums for different things to communicate, to tell if an icon has departed or when there is arrival of a newborn baby.
+The joy will come, you'll be happy, and sometimes we'll use drums for different things: to communicate, to tell if an icon has departed or when there is arrival of a newborn baby.
 So there are all different types of of drums.
-And also we have what we call iroko is like sending a message using drum.
+And also we have what we call iroko: is like sending a message using drum.
 So if there is a village that is at war with another village, or a village has done something wrong that offended the other village, then the king of that land will send a message using drums and say, I need to call for a meeting based on this.
 Once people hear it, they know what it means.

 Adrian Hearn: [00:15:50] That's so beautiful that you have so much percussion in life.